mattchrlw/yeetbeat/README.md

 > YeetBeat is a music guessing game for the whole family to enjoy!
 Guess songs from a short snippet.

 ## Ideas
-- Filter by year,s genre, anything from API
+- Filter by years, genre, anything from API
 - Friends playlists
 - Points accumulated - use points to purchase wildcards
 - Link to Spotify playlists